 They’re going to look at its returns in relation to:

 - how much risk it’s taking as well as…

 - its correlation to other investments in their portfolio.

 Therefore, you’re not necessarily looking for S&P returns.
 You’re looking for a positive returns stream that’s truly differentiated in some way.

-Bank, nonbanks, local governments, central governments, private nonfinancial companies, individuals, and so on, all have a role to play in this process.
+Bank, nonbanks, local governments, central governments, private nonfinancial companies, individuals, families, and so on, all have a role to play in this process.